kojak/kojak/README.md

 ------------------------

 1. Checkout the contents of the Kojak git repository to a suitable directory on the Virtual Appliance Server.
-2. As root execute install.sh script.
+2. As root execute kojak script.
 You will be prompted to supply various configuration options or you may choose to accept the system default options by simply pressing return.
 You will then be prompted to check the options.
 3. Once the installation is complete you should confirm the state of all the tasks are closed.
 From the command line, as the koji user, execute the following: